netsil/utils/cli/docs/alert.md

 ``` bash
 >> netsil alert create "MemorySpike" "avg(memPhysPctUsable) by (instance.host_name)" -c 10 -o "<" -a avg -d 5
 ```
+Note: refer [Query Language](ql.md) for more details on the query expression.

 ## Delete, Get, List and Update Alert
 All these commands take the `alert id` as the input for manipulating the alert.
 - The `list` command can be used to get the name and id of the alerts.